More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Comparison of steady states between theory and experiment

 At low levels of ATP, $k$ is small, and therefore the magnitude of the active contractile term that appears in (\ref{eq:dimensionlessActinVelcoityExpressions}) via the stress tensor (\ref{eq:sigma}) is large.
-In this case, an axisymmetric steady-state solution to Eqs.~(\ref{eq:actinDensity}) and (\ref{eq:polarisation}) is just a radial aster-like actin texture that is stationary (\textit{i.e.}, $\vec{P}=\vec{e}_r$ and $\vec{v}_a = \vec{0}$).
-Since the molecular field is zero in this case, this implies that $\vec{v}_m$ is a function of $\rho_m$, such that the accumulation of myosin II minifilaments due to their procession towards the texture's centre is balanced by the density dependent dissociation rate (see Vid.~9 and SM Sec.~2 for this behaviour in experiment \cite{supp_al-izzi}).
+In this case, there is an axisymmetric steady-state solution to Eqs.~(\ref{eq:actinDensity}) and (\ref{eq:polarisation}) that is just a stationary radial aster-like actin texture (\textit{i.e.}, $\vec{P}=\vec{e}_r$ and $\vec{v}_a = \vec{0}$).
+Since the molecular field is zero in this case, this implies that $\vec{v}_m$ is a function of $\rho_m$, such that the accumulation of myosin II minifilaments due to their procession towards the centre of the texture is balanced by the density-dependent dissociation rate (see Vid.~9 and SM \cite{supp_al-izzi}).
 Solving this boundary value problem for $\rho_m$ requires a shooting method.
-The solution can nevertheless be substituted into the remaining force balance condition, which equates contractile forces with those resisting the compression of actin.
-This gives a first order equation for $\rho_a$ that is readily solvable numerically (SM Sec.~4 \cite{supp_al-izzi}).
-The resulting aster-like steady-state is depicted in Fig.~\ref{fig:hydrodynamicsFig}b-d.
-Since it is qualitatively independent of $k$, we expect that the system converges to this state as ATP depletes.
+The solution can be substituted into the remaining force balance condition, which equates contractile forces with those resisting actin compression.
+This gives a first-order equation for $\rho_a$ that is easily solvable numerically (Appendix \ref{sec:app4}).